okarkach/DataVisualizationTableauTrack/SampleExercise.md

 **Title:**  Adding Cleaning Steps and Converting Data Types

-One of the most important steps in a data cleaning workflow is to convert our fields to the right data type.
+One of the most important steps in a data cleaning workflow is to assess if the data fields are of the approriate type.

-In this exercise, you will learn how to add cleaning steps and convert fields to the appropriate data type.
+In this exercise, you will learn how to add cleaning steps and convert fields data type accordingly.

 A dataframe  ‘customers’ is loaded for you.